twisted/twisted/docs/core/howto/logger.rst

 Starting the global log publisher
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When the global log publisher is created, it uses a :api:`twisted.python.logger.LimitedHistoryLogObserver <LimitedHistoryLogObserver>` (see below) to store events that are logged by the application in memory until logging is started.
+When the global log publisher is created, it uses a :api:`twisted.logger.LimitedHistoryLogObserver <LimitedHistoryLogObserver>` (see below) to store events that are logged by the application in memory until logging is started.
-Logging is started by registering the first set of observers with the global log publisher by calling :api:`twisted.python.logger.LogBeginner.beginLoggingTo <beginLoggingTo>` :
+Logging is started by registering the first set of observers with the global log publisher by calling :api:`twisted.logger.LogBeginner.beginLoggingTo <beginLoggingTo>` :

 .. code-block:: python

-    from twisted.python.logger import globalLogBeginner
+    from twisted.logger import globalLogBeginner
     from myobservers import PrintingObserver

     log = Logger()

     log.info("Hello")

     observers = [PrintingObserver()]

     globalLogBeginner.beginLoggingTo(observers)

     log.info("Hello, again")

-What this does is add the given observers (in this example, the ``PrintingObserver`` ) with the global log observer, then forwards all of the events that were stored in memory prior to calling :api:`twisted.python.logger.LogBeginner.beginLoggingTo <beginLoggingTo>` to these observers, and gets rid of the :api:`twisted.python.logger.LimitedHistoryLogObserver <LimitedHistoryLogObserver>` , as it is no longer needed.
+What this does is add the given observers (in this example, the ``PrintingObserver`` ) with the global log observer, then forwards all of the events that were stored in memory prior to calling :api:`twisted.logger.LogBeginner.beginLoggingTo <beginLoggingTo>` to these observers, and gets rid of the :api:`twisted.logger.LimitedHistoryLogObserver <LimitedHistoryLogObserver>` , as it is no longer needed.
-It is an error to call :api:`twisted.python.logger.LogBeginner.beginLoggingTo <beginLoggingTo>` more than once.
+It is an error to call :api:`twisted.logger.LogBeginner.beginLoggingTo <beginLoggingTo>` more than once.

 Provided log observers
 ----------------------

 This module provides a number of pre-built observers for applications to use:

-:api:`twisted.python.logger.LogPublisher <LogPublisher>`
+:api:`twisted.logger.LogPublisher <LogPublisher>`

   Forwards events to other publishers.
   This allows one to create a graph of observers.

-:api:`twisted.python.logger.LimitedHistoryLogObserver <LimitedHistoryLogObserver>`
+:api:`twisted.logger.LimitedHistoryLogObserver <LimitedHistoryLogObserver>`

   Stores a limited number of received events, and can re-play those stored events to another observer later.
   This is useful for keeping recent logging history in memory for inspection when other log outputs are not available.

-:api:`twisted.python.logger.FileLogObserver <FileLogObserver>`
+:api:`twisted.logger.FileLogObserver <FileLogObserver>`

   Formats events as text, prefixed with a time stamp and a "system identifier", and writes them to a file.
   The system identifier defaults to a combination of the event's namespace and level.

-:api:`twisted.python.logger.FilteringLogObserver <FilteringLogObserver>`
+:api:`twisted.logger.FilteringLogObserver <FilteringLogObserver>`

-  Forwards events to another observer after applying a set of filter predicates (providers of :api:`twisted.python.logger.ILogFilterPredicate <ILogFilterPredicate>` ).
+  Forwards events to another observer after applying a set of filter predicates (providers of :api:`twisted.logger.ILogFilterPredicate <ILogFilterPredicate>` ).
-  :api:`twisted.python.logger.LogLevelFilterPredicate <LogLevelFilterPredicate>` is a predicate that be configured to keep track of which log levels to filter for different namespaces, and will filter out events that are not at the appropriate level or higher.
+  :api:`twisted.logger.LogLevelFilterPredicate <LogLevelFilterPredicate>` is a predicate that be configured to keep track of which log levels to filter for different namespaces, and will filter out events that are not at the appropriate level or higher.

 Compatibility with standard library logging
 -------------------------------------------

-:api:`twisted.python.logger.STDLibLogObserver <STDLibLogObserver>` is provided for compatibility with the standard library's :api:`logging <logging>` module.
+:api:`twisted.logger.STDLibLogObserver <STDLibLogObserver>` is provided for compatibility with the standard library's :api:`logging <logging>` module.
 Log levels are mapped between the two systems, and the various attributes of standard library log records are filled in properly.

 Note that standard library logging is a blocking API, and logging can be configured to block for long periods (eg. it may write to the network).